Jason Adam: San Diego Padres

 On July 20, 2017, Adam signed a minor league deal with the San Diego Padres organization.
-Adam pitched 2.0 scoreless innings for the Double-A San Antonio Missions, and appeared in seven games for the rookie-level Arizona League Padres before he was released on August 14.
+Adam pitched two scoreless innings for the Double-A San Antonio Missions, and appeared in seven games for the rookie-level Arizona League Padres before he was released on August 14.

 Kansas City Royals (second stint)

 On August 18, 2017, Adam signed a minor league contract with the Kansas City Royals.
-He finished the year with the Northwest Arkansas Naturals, posting a 7.11 ERA in 5 appearances.
+He finished the year with the Northwest Arkansas Naturals, posting a 7.11 ERA over five appearances.
 The Royals called up Adam on May 4, 2018, and he made his major league debut the next day.
 In 2018, Adam appeared in 31 games, registering an ERA of 6.12 in 32 1/3 innings.
 On November 30, he was non-tendered by the Royals, making him a free agent.
 On December 17, the Royals re-signed Adam to a minor league contract.